Skip to content

 { "detector_type": "prompt_attack", "threshold": "L1", "action": "block" },

-// Flag (log but allow) medium-confidence attacks for review
+// Log (allow but record) medium-confidence attacks for review

 ]